Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ```

 Multi Agent Groups are best used with the MA-POCA trainer, which is explicitly designed to train
 cooperative environments.
-This can be enabled by using the `coma` trainer - see the
+This can be enabled by using the `poca` trainer - see the
 [training configurations](Training-Configuration-File.md) doc for more information on
 configuring MA-POCA.
 When using MA-POCA, agents which are deactivated or removed from the Scene
 during the episode will still learn to contribute to the group's long term rewards, even